 If a child’s parents are unmarried, then whether the child should be named in the wrongful death suit can be complicated.
 If the decedent was the mother, then the child should be named.
 However, if the father passes away, then the child should only be named if the father formally recognized the child as being his child and was required to pay child support.

 Although it is often very difficult to consider a legal case after you have lost a member of your family, there are time restrictions that apply to wrongful death claims.
-It is a good idea to involve a Florida wrongful death attorney as soon as possible after the accident.
+It is a good idea to involve a Florida personal injury attorney as soon as possible after the accident.

 Contact the legal team at Neufeld, Kleinberg & Pinkiert, PA to discuss your potential legal claim as a personal representative or family member.
 We have the experience you need to deal with these often-complicated cases.